This is a sampling of the activities CHEA offers. Not all activities are available every year.

 To participate, kids in kindergarten through eighth grade complete 25 miles, one at a time, prior to the event.
 Each mile can be recorded on the log sheet during the months prior to the marathon.
 To finish the full marathon, kids will run the last 1.2 miles on the event date.
 All participants will receive a Kids Marathon race packet, race number (must be worn on race day), t-shirt and finishers medal.
 Kids must register in advance to participate.
 Members of the CHEA Fitness and Nutrition Club will utilize their running schedule as the pre-requisite to this marathon.
 Visit the official site HERE.

-Activities are updated often so check back soon!
+Activities are updated regularly so check back soon!